The equality act 2010

 These objectives are:

 We have a regularly reviewed action plan to ensure that we are making progress against these objectives.
-This is reported to our Quality and Performance Committee throughout the year, and twice a year to the Board.
+This is reported to our Quality and Performance Committee throughout the year, and annually to the Board.
+You can find out more about how we are meeting these objectives in our latest Equality Information Report which was published in March 2021.

-We have both an executive lead for equality, Michael Napier: Assistant Director of Corporate Affairs, and a Board member lead, Jason Stamp: Lay Member for Patient and Public Involvement.
+We have both an executive lead for equality, Sue Lee, Associate Director of Communications and Engagement and a Board member lead, Jason Stamp: Lay Member for Patient and Public Involvement.